-Sidelines Are No Longer An Option
+Sidelines Are Not An Option

-I know there are others who have removed themselves from politics from one reason or another.
-Maybe you are like me and grew up with privilege.
-Politics has always been an after-thought—not because you don’t care about people, but because you’ve never been directly affected by a policy or seen negative repercussions firsthand.
+I know others have removed themselves from politics for one reason or another.
+Maybe you grew up like me and politics has always been an after-thought—not because you don’t care about people, but because you’ve never been directly affected by a policy or seen negative repercussions firsthand.
 Or maybe you want to get involved, but taking the first step feels overwhelming.
 It can be scary to ask questions, and so we compartmentalize and look the other way.

 Learn About Your Local Government